addroddyn/Dice-Roller/README.md

 # Dice-Roller
-A simple little dice roller
+A simple little dice roller, built with the MVVM design pattern.

 - The user can set the number of dice and number of sides each die has.
 - The program keeps track of all throws